adrensnyder/ImapSyncMigrationHelper/README.md

 curl "TheLocalhostUrl"
 ```
 If successful you can close the secondary terminal.
 The Authorize procedure with Mutt will create the file jobname_token_auth.
-Inside there you will find the Token, the informatikn you inserted in creation phase and the expire date.
+Inside it you will find the Token, the information you inserted and the expire date.

+If any error occurs you have to delete the file jobname_token_auth, check the App, check the admin account used and restart the Mutt Authorize command

 Now run
 ```